tsugiproject/tsugi/README.md

     GRANT ALL ON tsugi.* TO 'ltiuser'@'localhost' IDENTIFIED BY 'ltipassword';
     GRANT ALL ON tsugi.* TO 'ltiuser'@'127.0.0.1' IDENTIFIED BY 'ltipassword';

-    Visit  http://localhost/tsugi and go to 'Admin' to create tables.
+    Visit  http://localhost:8888/tsugi and go to 'Admin' and enter the adminpw to automatically create all necessary tables.

 /Chuck

-Thu Feb 13 10:08:00 EST 2014
+Sat Mar 15 19:35:49 EDT 2014